TeamNovaSoft/discord-bot/readme.md

    - **DISCORD_CLIENT_ID**: Your bot's client ID.
    - **DISCORD_GUILD_ID**: The ID of the server (guild) where the commands will be deployed.

+## Running the Bot

+1. Start the bot with the following command:
+    ```bash
+    yarn start
+    ```

+   This will run the bot and connect it to Discord.
+You should see a message in the console indicating that the bot is ready and logged in.

+## Creating New Commands

+To create a new command:

+1. Navigate to the `commands` directory and create a new folder for your command (if needed).

+2. Inside this folder, create a new JavaScript file for your command.
+Here's a basic example structure:
+    ```javascript
+    const { SlashCommandBuilder } = require('discord.js');

+    module.exports = {
+        data: new SlashCommandBuilder()
+            .setName('commandname')
+            .setDescription('Description of your command'),
+        async execute(interaction) {
+            // Your command logic here
+            await interaction.reply('Response message');
+        },
+    };
+    ```

+3. The new command will be automatically loaded the next time you start the bot.